-The freight cars behind the old red, blue, and silver Metro North diesel engines (there are two EMD FL-9s here) were gathered for their historical significance.
+The freight cars behind the old red, blue, and silver Metro North diesel engines, two EMD FL-9s, were gathered for their historical significance.
 For instance, one is a Swift Meat Packing car which was one of the first with onboard mechanical refrigeration.
 Before them, transporting cold loads was done with lots of ice and frequent stops to replenish it.
 That car marks a turning point in moving perishable freight.

-These days, most of this railroad equipment has been moved further up the wye and the rest of it is nearby.
+These days, most of this railroad equipment has been moved further up the unused wye track and the rest of it is nearby.

 Creating This Old Train Panorama